DeepaPrasanna/ejam-assessment/README.md

 - pair program together to test

 <hr>
-🤔 If you had more time, what you’d improve or explore further?\n
+🤔 If you had more time, what you’d improve or explore further?

 👉 If I had time to improve or explore further, I want to do the following: